squidmin/java-labs/src/main/java/lambdas/README.md

 - `IntSupplier`
 - `DoubleSupplier`

 `Supplier` is an interface that does not take in any argument but produces a value when the `get()` function is invoked.
 Suppliers are useful when we don't need to apply any value and obtain a result at the same time.

-Below are some of the functional interfaces, which can be categorized as a supplier.
+Below are some functional interfaces available, which can be categorized as a supplier.

 | Interface name    | Description                                       | Abstract method          |
 |-------------------|---------------------------------------------------|--------------------------|